Skip to main content

 • Why is aspartame (E 951) in the news?

-IARC has assessed the strength of evidence that aspartame could cause cancer in humans, while JECFA has assessed the risks to the public from the use of aspartame in food.
+IARC assessed the strength of evidence that aspartame could cause cancer in humans, while JECFA has assessed the risks to the public from the use of aspartame in food.
 The JECFA risk assessment includes a review of the acceptable daily intake[1] (ADI) and evaluation of the dietary exposure to aspartame from food.

 Citing “limited evidence” for carcinogenicity in humans, IARC classified aspartame as ‘possibly carcinogenic to humans (IARC Group 2B)’ and JECFA concluded that there was no convincing evidence from experimental animal or human data that aspartame has adverse effects after ingestion.
 This led to JECFA reaffirming its previous acceptable daily intake (ADI) of 40 mg/kg body weight.